Marc Fielmann: Early life and education

-Fielmann was born in 1989 in Hamburg, the first of two children and the only son of Heike Fielmann and entrepreneur Günther Fielmann.
+Fielmann was born on 24 July 1989, the eldest child of Günther and Heike (née Eggert; b.
+1968).
+He has one younger sister, Sophie Louise (b.
+1994).
 Fielmann attended Schule Schloss Salem and London School of Economics and Political Science.

 Business career

 Before entering the family business in 2012, Fielmann worked in the eyewear industry for Luxottica and Safilo Group.

 Since April 2018, he is CEO of Fielmann AG with responsibility for marketing, communications and executive leadership.
 Since February 2019, he is also responsible for corporate strategy.

 In 2019 Fielmann, aged 29, was the youngest CEO among listed companies in Germany, some claim he is even the youngest CEO among major listed companies worldwide.

-Under his leadership, Fielmann AG has announced plans to dedicate more than Euro 200 million to the international expansion and digitization of the group, investing in national market leaders such as Optika Clarus and Óptica Universitaria as well as technology companies such as the augmented reality application provider FittingBox and the smart glasses developer Ubimax.
+Under his leadership, Fielmann AG has announced plans to dedicate more than €200 million to the international expansion and digitization of the group, investing in regional market leaders such as Optika Clarus, Óptica Universitaria, Medical Óptica and SVS Vision as well as technology companies such as the augmented reality application provider FittingBox, the smart glasses developers Ubimax and Deep Optics and e-commerce platform Befitting.

+Personal life

+On 1 June 2019, Fielmann married Russian-born Irina Pecherskikh (b.
+1989), at St. Catharinen Church in Westensee in Schleswig-Holstein.
+They were introduced in London.